Saru no Gundan: Production

-The series is a co-production of Tsuburaya Productions and Tokyo Broadcasting System.
-It developed by Keiichi Abe and directed by Kiyosumi Fukazawa, with music by Toshiaki Tsushima.
+The series was a co-production of Tsuburaya Productions and Tokyo Broadcasting System.
+It was developed by Keiichi Abe and directed by Kiyosumi Fukazawa, with music by Toshiaki Tsushima.

 Time of the Apes

 In 1987, television producer Sandy Frank edited together several episodes of the series, including the first and last episodes, into a 94-minute feature version called Time of the Apes.
 Syndicated to broadcast and cable outlets, this compilation film was also released on VHS by Celebrity Home Entertainment's Just for Kids Home Video in mid-1988.

-The movie was then featured twice on Mystery Science Theater 3000, originally on KTMA in 1989, and then later as episode six of season three in 1991 on Comedy Central.
+The movie was featured twice on Mystery Science Theater 3000, originally on KTMA in 1989, and then later as episode six of season three in 1991 on Comedy Central.